Mosul battle to end in days as troops advance in Old City: Iraqi general

 Assadi said Iraqi forces had linked up along al-Faruq, a main street bisecting the Old City, and would start pushing east, toward the river.
 "It will be the final episode," he said.

-Aid organizations say Islamic State has stopped many from leaving, using them as human shields.
+Aid organizations say Islamic State has stopped many civilians from leaving, using them as human shields.
 Hundreds of civilians fleeing the Old City have been killed in the past three weeks.

 Islamic State has carried out sporadic suicide bombings in parts of Mosul using sleeper cells.
 It launched a wave of such attacks late on Sunday, trying to take control of a district west of the Old City, Hay al-Tanak, and the nearby Yarmuk neighborhood.

+Assadi said an attempt by the militants to take over the neighborhoods had failed and they were now besieged in one or two pockets of Hay al-Tanak.

+Security forces were searching the two neighborhoods house to house, as a curfew was still in force over parts of western Mosul, witnesses said.

 Social media carried posts showing black smoke and reports that it came from houses and cars set alight by the militants.
-Witnesses said residents had fled the two neighborhoods.

-Assadi said the attempt to take over the neighborhoods had failed and the militants were now besieged in one or two pockets of Hay al-Tanak.
-A curfew was in force over western Mosul, a Reuters correspondent reported.
+Some of the residents who had fled the fighting returned to areas where the curfew was partially lifted, witnesses said.

+The authorities did not confirm a report on Mosul Eye, an anonymous blogger who supplied information on the city during the militants' rule, that 12 civilians had been killed in the attacks.

 The fall of Mosul would mark the end of the Iraqi half of the "caliphate", but Islamic State remains in control of large areas of both Iraq and Syria.

-Baghdadi has left the fighting in Mosul to local commanders and has been assumed to be hiding in the Iraqi-Syrian border area.
+Islamic State's Baghdadi has left the fighting in Mosul to local commanders and is assumed to be hiding in the Iraqi-Syrian border area.
 There has been no confirmation of Russian reports over the past days that he has been killed.

 In Syria, the insurgents' "capital" Raqqa, is nearly encircled by a U.S.-backed, Kurdish-led coalition.

-(Writing by Maher Chmaytelli; Editing by Janet Lawrence)
+Writing by Maher Chmaytelli; Editing by Richard Balmforth